Malaysia PM announces panel to guide funding amid political crisis

-KUALA LUMPUR (Reuters) - Malaysian Prime Minister Najib Razak, under investigation for a 2.6 billion ringgit ($671 million) donation deposited into his private bank account, on Friday announced a committee to set guidelines on political funding.
+KUALA LUMPUR, Aug 14 (Reuters) - Malaysian Prime Minister Najib Razak, under investigation for a 2.6 billion ringgit ($671 million) donation deposited into his private bank account, on Friday announced a committee to set guidelines on political funding.

 The National Consultative for Political Financing Committee will be led by two ministers and will ensure any money received for the purpose of politics is done so with “integrity”.

 “Now there aren’t any regulations, so there’s no benchmark as to what’s right and what’s wrong,” Najib told reporters.
-“With this we can show that we are practicing the best practices.”
+“With this we can show that we are practising the best practices.”

+Malaysia’s election law only stipulates a maximum amount candidates can spend during a two-week political campaign.
+There are no laws requiring political parties to divulge the source of their funds.

 Najib has denied taking any money for personal gain, saying the allegations are part of a malicious campaign to force him from office.
 1MDB has denied transferring funds to Najib and an interim government report found nothing suspicious.